-- Run the installer program on each node to upgrade the cluster to VCS 7.0.
-On each node, the installer program updates the configuration, stops the cluster, and then upgrades VCS on the node.
-The program also generates a cluster

-- 2 Start VCS on the first node.

-- # hastart
+- Run the installer program on each node to upgrade the cluster to VCS 7.1. - On each node, the installer program updates the configuration, stops the cluster, and then upgrades VCS on the node.
+The program also generates a cluster UUID on the node.
+Each node may have a different cluster UUID at this point. - 2 Start VCS on the first node. - # hastart